shreyash0k/Chat_App/README.md

 Code Guide:
 code is inside 'src' folder

-"You can install the application to your phone from the folder 'app' and you can register! "
+"You can install the application to your phone from the folder 'app-debug' and you can register! "